 – «Trees in Historic Gardens in Climate Change» hosted by European Garden Heritage Network at Schloss Dyck, on the 5th – 6th of September

 – «Management of orangery plants in Historic Gardens», hosted by European Garden Heritage Network at Schloss Dyck, Jüchen, Germany on the 5th to 6th of March

-– ‘Lawns and meadow cultivation in Historic Gardens’ hosted by Gunnebo House and Gardens in Mölndal, Sweden on the 7th – 10th of June 2022
+– «Pathways and stone wall management in Historic Gardens», hosted by Gunnebo House and Gardens in Mölndal, Sweden on the 7th to 8th of May

 Apply and express your interest